adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

                 image: https://cc-dam.imgix.net/step-2-astro.svg
               - title: Invite your content team to collaborate
                 description: >-
-                  Give your team access to update the content on the site, using our Astro CMS, and without the help of a developer.
+                  Give your team access to update the content on the site using our Astro CMS without the help of a developer.
                 link:
                   text:
                   url: